 self, which refers to the calling object.
 However, you can give any name to the first parameter, not necessarily

 The following example defines a constructor.

-class person: def __init__(self): # constructor method print('Constructor invoked')
+class Student: def __init__(self): # constructor method print('Constructor invoked')

 __init__() constructor method will be called, as shown below.